 Families with special needs kids…

 Ladner Baptist has many young families but also a particular ministry to families with special needs kids called CONNECT.
 “We train ‘Big buddies’ who have who can then accompany and assist the little buddies (some who have autism, downs syndrome or other physical challenges) on Sundays freeing up the parents to attend the service without worrying,” Mawhorter said.

 The church also hosts weekend events for these families and the wider community that have been very successful.

 Lee Kosa is Lead Pastor at Cedar Park Church.
 “There is a high proportion of single family detached housing in Ladner.
 Visible minorities are low.
 I do get the sense that our community is defensive to change such as housing densification.
 My vision is for Ladner to be a place not just that we ‘protect and preserve’ but a place open to share and welcoming to the outsider.”
 Kosa also mentioned the many Hispanic agricultureal workers in the area.
 “We actively reach out to them and are examining translation options”.
-The church also has a support group of a dozen or fro those affected by mental illness.
+The church also has a support group of a dozen or so for those affected by mental illness.